← Back to Topics

 Mark this as a poor-quality or problematic question

-D. Surgical resection of the identified lesion
+D. Percutaneous radiofrequency ablation of the largest lesion

 Mark this as a high-quality question